 - daily bathing or showering to keep the perineal area clean

-Contact your midwife or GP if you had stitches and the wound becomes open or starts to ooze green or smelly fluid.
+- you had stitches and the wound becomes open or starts to ooze green or smelly fluid, or

 Vaginal discharge or bleeding (lochia)

 It's normal to have a bloody discharge from your vagina after giving birth.
 This will last for up to 6 weeks and is called lochia.
 This is your body’s way of getting rid of the extra blood and tissue that was in your womb during pregnancy.

 The colour of the blood flow is bright red at first.
 This will change to brown and eventually to a yellow or whitish colour as the uterus heals.